adcerro/lab01/README.md

 # Lex sql analizer
-> This is the second lab for my compilators class.
+> This is the second lab for my compilers class.
 > It is a sql analizer created using lex/flex

 ## Table of Contents